bullder/garifull.in/content/cv.md

 **Technical Leader, Smartbox Group, Dublin, Ireland,**\
 *since December 2017 (3 years)*\
 I'm part of the team which is responsible for a booking service (smartbox.com/fr).
 I'm responsible for resolving crossteams integrations.
 Bringing new tooling in the project (static analysis and snapshot API testing).
-Work on the plan of modernization for the project
+Work on the plan of modernization for the project\
-**Achivements:** CI/CD migration from jenkis to gitlab.
+**Achievements:** CI/CD migration from jenkis to gitlab.
 Integration of Email Marketing Platform.
 Led the development of new tasks that generate new business value.
-A lot of improvemnts for Agile-framework used in team.
+A lot of improvements for Agile-framework used in team.

 **Senior Web Developer, OpenSoft Technologies, Saratov, Russia,**\
 *Jan 2014 – Dec 2017 (4 years)*\
 Worked on improving online typography service overnightprints.com.
 Cross teams interactions.
-Full-stack feature oriented development.
+Full-stack feature oriented development.\
-**Achivements:** Intergration for new payment systems.
-Intergration with warehouse suppliers.
+**Achievements:** Integration for new payment systems.
+Integration with warehouse suppliers.
 Developed a system for improved delivery tracking.

 **Full-stack Developer, Freelance, remote,**\
 *May 2012 – Jan 2014 (1 year and 9 months)*\